This is my round up post for the Australian Women Writers Challenge 2019.

 Not really a Ruby Read, this one.
 The EA and I recently spent an interesting evening with a five-year-old boy while his mother was out.
 We listened to ‘Old Town Road‘ at least ten times and then on the way to sleep I read to him – his choice – an encyclopaedia entry about volcanoes, and this book.
 It’s the story of David Bowie’s life as a fable about a boy who felt he didn’t belong becoming very successful and widely loved through, in part, embracing his difference.
 (Also, I didn’t know what happened to his eye.)
 The round-faced images are slightly jarring, but it’s a lovely framing of Bowie’s story.

-Alexander’s Outing is the thirty-second book I’ve read for the 2019 Australian Women Writers Challenge.
+Alexander’s Outing is the thirty-third book I’ve read for the 2019 Australian Women Writers Challenge.
 (Pamela Allen now lives in New Zealand, where she was born, but she lived and created books in Australia for many years.
 For a time she illustrated for that most Australian of institutions, the New South Wales Department of Education’s School Magazine.)

 apparently is the sixteenth book of poetry by joanne burns (who prefers her name and work to be written without capitalisation).
 It’s in four sections: ‘planchettes’, ‘apparently’. ‘dial’ and ‘the random couch’.
 I enjoyed all four very different parts, perhaps especially ‘dial’, which plays merrily and nastily with contemporary social and political language.
 But in this blog post I want to say a bit about ‘planchettes’ – partly because I think of my regular readers as wary of contemporary poetry, and my ruminations may cast some light on parts of that forbidding terrain.